saar810/infinidat-assigment/README.md

 The created image will then be pulled and used as container while the ci run unittests and linters over the code.

-Once merged a PR to the main branch, the cicd.yaml would be triggered again but tagging the pushed image as "latest" and pushing to ghcr.
+On push to the main branch (after PR) the cicd.yaml would be triggered again but tagging the pushed image as "latest" and pushing to ghcr.

 ## Configuration